scheinerman/MiniMods.jl/README.md

 ```

-## Slightly larger moduli
+## Larger moduli

 We envision that users of this module will be primarily using very small
 moduli, so the upper bound of 127 won't (we hope) be a problem.
 However,
 users may elect to modify the code to work with larger integers (but smaller
 than `Int`).

-In the source file `MiniMods.jl` find the line:
+In the source file `MiniMods.jl` find the line
 ```julia
 const SmallInt = Int8
 ```
 and change `Int8` to another integer type.
-For example, use `UInt8` to expand
+For example, use `Int16` to expand
-the range of moduli to 255; this maintains the size of a `MiniMod` to being a
+the range of moduli to 32767.

-single byte.
-(However, printing of values uses hexadecimal notation.)
-For yet
+> **WARNING**: Unsigned integers do not work.
+Do not try to set `SmallInt` to `UInt8` or other unsigned types.
+This will result in an error message after
-larger moduli, `Int8` can be changed to `Int16`.
+`using MiniMods` and the module will not compile